anshita22/100daysofcode/README.md

 Completed Numpy from "Data analysis in python course" on freecodecamp.org and implemented the same.
 Started learning the pandas library.
 Attended "Branding & designing bootcamp" organized by Girls x Tech!

+#Day4

+Finished lectures of Pandas Library from "Data analysis in python course" on freecodecamp.org and implemented the same.
+Referred  [@this resource](https://ourcodingclub.github.io/tutorials/pandas-python-intro/) for learning more about pandas and matplotlib.
+Designed a logo in canva.com